Tokyo Drift Legends – The Fast & The Furious

 Table of Contents

 Some of the most iconic tuner vehicles of all time have been built and tested on the streets of Tokyo.
-Three Japanese legends are confirmed to be among them.
+Three Japanese legends have confirmation to be among them.
 From among them came high-revving engines, precision handling, and a street-racing pedigree that has found a rabid following; enthusiasts still worship this type of vehicle.
 Let’s explore Tokyo, one of the most desirable drift cars.

 Nissan Skyline GT-R (R34) – The King of JDM

 One of its most notable features was the ATTESA E-TS Pro AWD system.
-This system allowed for power to be distributed between the front and rear wheels to ensure maximum grip, making it a beast in both grip racing and drifting.
-It is powered by an RB26DETT 2.6L twin-turbo inline-six engine that produced 280 HP (officially) in the real world.
+This system allows the power distribution between the front and rear wheels to ensure maximum grip, making it a beast in both grip racing and drifting.
+It is powered by an RB26DETT 2.6L twin-turbo inline-six engine that produces 280 HP (officially) in the real world.
 People talk about figures closer to 320 HP and limitless tuning potential.

-The GT-R R34 was initially equipped with an MFD (Multi-Function Display) where the small screen on the dashboard displayed real-time performance data, such as boost pressure and G-forces.
+The GT-R R34 initially equip an MFD (Multi-Function Display) where the small screen on the dashboard display real-time performance data, such as boost pressure and G-forces.
 It had a shorter wheelbase than its predecessor (the R33), which improved handling, and it soon became the darling of drifters and street racers alike.

 Specifications: